ppau/bounty/README.md

 A funding platform for PPAU

+## Development Branch ##

+Created a development branch to keep working on things.
+Master branch is considered _fairly_ stable at this point.

 Something to keep in mind;
 - "If a card token is not used within 1 month it is automatically expired."
 - Considering the merchant fee charged, increase the goal to absorb it?